 - Confirm the settings are correct and click Finish.

 Remo Recover is a reliable File recovery tool that can restore lost data from the system after a crash effortlessly.
-This tool can easily recover your data from crashed windows.
-Remo Recover works effortlessly on all versions of Windows such as Windows 7, 8, 9, 10, 11, etc.
+This tool can easily recover your data from crashed Windows OS.
+Remo Recover works effortlessly on all versions of Windows such as Windows 7, 8, 10 and 11.

 Remo Recover tool recovers data from various storage mediums such as flash memory cards, external USB drives, hard disks, etc. Files from FAT16, FAT32, NTFS, exFAT, and many more file systems can be recovered in a short time.

-Steps to Recover Data from a Crashed Windows using Remo Recover:
+Steps to Recover files from a Crashed Windows using Remo Recover

-- Download Remo Recover software and install it on your system.
+Download Remo Recover software and install on the working computer.

-- Once the scan starts you can click on the Dynamic Recovery View to recover the lost file during the scanning process itself.
+Once the scan starts you can click on the Dynamic Recovery View to view and recover files while the scan is still running.

-- If you are satisfied with the recovery session select the files you want to restore and click on the Save button and save the file to your preferred location.
+If you are satisfied with the recovery results, select the files you want to restore and click on the Save button and save the file to your preferred location.

 - Do not run too many applications at a time.
 Close the program that you are not currently using.